 Tara from Pakistan wrote:

 Now get on to it!

-Print these positive thinking tips and keep this list handy.
-Furthermore, why don't you add your own positive thinking tips?
+Print these positive thinking tips and keep them handy.
+Even more, why don't you add your own positive thinking tips?

 Whenever you come across something that works for you (a specific change in thoughts, a behaviour, or an activity, for instance) write it down and add it to your positive thinking tips list.